kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 This guide represents the continuing evolution of the Kaw Companion architecture.

-Rather than documenting a specific implementation, this manuscript defines the governing principles and architectural layers that every implementation must obey.
-The Framing Routine remains the current instructional framework through which these principles are expressed, but it is no longer the architectural boundary of the system itself.
+Rather than documenting a specific implementation, this manuscript defines the governing s and architectural layers that every implementation must obey.
+The Framing Routine remains the current instructional framework through which these s are expressed, but it is no longer the architectural boundary of the system itself.

 Throughout this guide, one distinction remains paramount.